I Am (Leona Lewis album): Commercial performance

 Upon its chart debut, I Am debuted at number 12 on the UK Albums Chart and number 8 on the UK Album Download Chart.
-I Am debuted at number 38 on the US Billboard 200 Album Chart, Lewis' third album to peak in the US top 40.
+I Am debuted at number 38 on the US Billboard 200 Album Chart with 9,000 copies sold, Lewis' third album to peak in the US top 40.
 I Am also peaked at number 11 in Scotland, also charting within the top 40 in Ireland, Germany, Austria, Spain and Switzerland.

 Track listing

 Album track listing and credits sourced from album booklet and liner.